 Mr. Chairman, I am concerned also about the current language in 1201(f) and 1202(d) that grants sweeping authority to agents of the government to engage in acts that would otherwise be prohibited by this measure.
 I appreciate that there are important circumstances necessary to the protection of the public and the investigation of crime that requires law enforcement officials to engage in certain activities.
-But these exceptions, when they are incorporated in law, are typically done by reference to explicit statutory authority and with the recognition that our Constitutional form of government places ill between the investigatory authority of the government and the people an independent judiciary that has the responsibility to assess the claims of the government against the privacy interests of the citizenry.
+But these exceptions, when they are incorporated in law, are typically done by ref-For the set exceptions, when any are morphated in taw, are optically done by ter-erence to explicit statutory authority and with the recognition that our Constitu-tional form of government places ill between the investigatory authority of the gov-ernment and the people an independent judiciary that has the responsibility to as-sess the claims of the government against the privacy interests of the citizenry.

 This bill contemplates many circumstances where personally identifiable information will be collected and potentially disclosed.
-In the investigation of copyright infringement, for example, it is clearly the case that information about individuals could be obtained by law enforcement.
-Where such a search by a government agent occurs, it is appropriate and necessary to establish some form of judicial review to ensure that the search is not improper.
+In the investigation of copyright in-fringement, for example, it is clearly the case that information about individuals could be obtained by law enforcement.
+Where such a search by a government agent occurs, it is appropriate and necessary to establish some form of judical review to ensure that the search is not improper.
 Many of our modern privacy laws, dealing with everything from cable subscriber records to electronic mail, recognize that there are circumstances where law enforcement will need to get access to similar personal information to investigate allegations of wrongdoing.
-But all of these laws establish a requirement for a warrant, subpoena, or similar lawful process, to ensure that the interests of the individual are preserved.
+But all of these laws establish a requirement for a warrant, subpoena, or similar lawful process, to en-sure that the interests of the individual are preserved.